Preparing to Establish Needs (Child's Needs Assessment)

 Financial assessment is often a key point of anxiety for people and it is important that you are able to provide good information and advice (either directly or by supporting the young person and their parents to access it from an appropriate person or source).

-You must inform the young person (and their parents) that, from the age of 18, if the Local Authority meets any eligible needs a financial assessment will take place and that the outcome of this will determine whether they will need to make a financial contribution to the cost of any support, services or equipment arranged.
+You must inform the young person (and their parents) that a financial assessment will take place in due course and that the outcome of this will determine whether they will need to make a financial contribution to the cost of any support, services or equipment provided to them from the age of 18 onwards.

 For further detail about specific information about financial assessment that must be given under the Care Act click here.